This page lists the current security policies enforced throughout our product.

-The Referrer-Policy HTTP header controls how much referrer information (sent via the Referer header) should be included with requests.
-It is set to strict-origin, which Only send the origin of the document as the referrer when the protocol security level stays the same (HTTPS → HTTPS), but don't send it to a less secure destination (HTTPS → HTTP).
+The Referrer-Policy HTTP header controls how many referrers information (sent via the Referer header) should be included with requests.
+It is set to strict-origin, which Only sends the origin of the document as the referrer when the protocol security level stays the same (HTTPS → HTTPS), but don't send it to a less secure destination (HTTPS → HTTP).

-All requests containing a user password in the payload are rate limited to stop brute-force attacks in user credentials.
+All API requests are rate limited to avoid overloading the server.
+Requests containing a user password in the payload are even further rate limited to mitigate brute-force attacks in user credentials.

 Exivity by default only allows CORS requests to its API from the public instance domain.
 Additional CORS origins may be configured.

 CSV cells should not begin with characters that might allow a CSV injection attach.
 Any exported data beginning with the following characters are prefixed with an apostrophe (

 - Equals Sign (

 - Hyphen-Minus (